Frequently Asked Questions

 Teachers may be contacted as needed by students, parents and/or principals during the normal school day hours on the eLearning day.
 Parents and students will need to follow the directions posted by the individual teachers.

-On weather or emergency related unplanned eLearning days, teachers will be available during their contract hours and will share these hours on their Canvas page.
+For inclement weather or emergency related unplanned eLearning days, teachers will be available during their contract hours and will share these hours on their Canvas page.

 What is the timeline for teachers to assign work on an eLearning day?